 To ensure an endowment will provide the same level of economic support to future generations as it does today, the university’s strategy is to not spend everything earned in years when investment returns are strong.
 This helps to grow the value of the endowment and ensure stable and ensures stable funding that increases over time.

-Following a comprehensive review that included consultation with donors and other stakeholders, the university is implementing a revised endowment spending policy.
-Effective April 1, 2018, 4.0% of the endowment's 60-month average market value will be allocated for spending every year.
-This straightforward approach will make more funds available for current use, while ensuring the endowment continues to grow and benefit future generations of students, professors and researchers.
+Following a comprehensive review that included consultation with donors and other stakeholders, the university has implemented a new endowment spending policy.
+Effective April 1, 2018, 4.0 per cent of the endowment's 60-month average market value will be allocated for spending every year.
+This straightforward approach makes more funds available for current use, while ensuring the endowment continues to grow and benefit future generations of students, professors and researchers.

 How do I decide between making an endowed gift and an expendable gift?